servo/servo/tests/wpt/web-platform-tests/docs/_writing-tests/testharness.md

 This test could then be run from `FileAPI/Blob-constructor.any.worker.html` as well as `FileAPI/Blob-constructor.any.html`.

+To check if your test is run from a window or worker you can use the following two methods that will be made available by the framework:

+    self.GLOBAL.isWindow()
+    self.GLOBAL.isWorker()

 ### Including other JavaScript resources in auto-generated boilerplate tests

 Use `// META: script=link/to/resource.js` at the beginning of the resource.
 For example,